MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/manage-shifts-permissions-frontline-managers.md

 +++++++++++++++++

 Depending on the needs of your organization, you might need to define the settings that frontline managers can configure in Shifts for their teams and whether frontline managers can create and manage schedule groups.
-You control these capabilities by using the [Graph API]().
+You control these capabilities through [Graph API]().

 The following table lists the capabilities that are available to frontline managers for managing their teams in Shifts and indicates whether you can restrict the capability.